ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-menu/index.md

 How the column menu is launched from the header can be configured via the following column definition properties.

-<api-documentation source='column-properties/properties.json' section='header' names='["suppressMenu", "suppressHeaderFilter", "suppressHeaderContextMenu"]'></api-documentation>
+<api-documentation source='column-properties/properties.json' section='header' names='["suppressHeaderMenuButton", "suppressHeaderFilterButton", "suppressHeaderContextMenu"]'></api-documentation>

 The column menu button can be hidden until moused over by the grid option `suppressMenuHide`.